The Forest of Nisene Marks State Park: History

-The park was named after Nisene Marks, a passionate nature lover and the mother of a Salinas farming family who purchased the land from lumber companies and others in the hope of finding oil.
+The park was named after Nisene Marks, a passionate nature lover and the mother of a Salinas farming family who purchased the land, mostly parts of the former Rancho Soquel, from lumber companies and others in the hope of finding oil.
 When drilling efforts failed, Marks' children, with the help of the Nature Conservancy, donated the original 9,700 acres (3,900 ha) to the state of California in her memory in 1963.

 The first known inhabitants of the land now called Nisene Marks were the Ohlone people.
 They relied on the land, harvesting and utilizing the natural resources along the edges of the forest.
 The California State Parks department, with additional help from the Save the Redwoods League, expanded the park to 10036 acre.
 The park is on land that was clear-cut during a forty-year period of logging (1883–1923) by the Loma Prieta Lumber Company.
 Evidence of logging operations, mill sites and trestles is visible in the park.
 In recent years, an ancient grove of redwood trees was preserved and added to the park.

 The park offers rugged semi-wilderness, rising from sea level to steep coastal mountains of more than 2600 ft.
 The park is a popular spot for running, hiking and horseback riding.
 Mountain biking is restricted to the fire road as of 2004 because of deed restrictions regarding the state park.

 The epicenter of the Loma Prieta earthquake on October 17, 1989, was in this park.
 The quake's epicenter and Five Finger Falls are the two most popular attractions in the park.